awakzdev/CloudFront-S3-Origin/README.md

  ## *Its purpose is to serve the following configuration*
 ```
-S3 - Will create a private bucket "ACL- Private"
+S3 - Will create a private bucket "ACL - Private"
 IAM Policy - Set to S3:GetObject on *
 CloudFront - Will set S3 as its origin allowing to host from bucket
 view-request.js - will append .html to website URL (Appended within "aws_cloudfront_function").